alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Environment/CurrentAirQuality-v1.md

 | Access            | read-only                                               |
 | Annotation        | org.freedesktop.DBus.Property.EmitsChangedSignal = true |

-The current value of concentration of air quality.
+The current air quality in the unit indicated by AirQualityType.

 #### MaxValue